 by scottsylvan | Feb 16, 2026 | podcast

 If you’re waiting to get to the edge of exit before you start to repair, you’re giving away money.
-The businesses that command premium exits started preparing three, four, and five years in advance.
-They didn’t make it a last-minute event.
-They ran...
+The businesses that command premium exits started preparing three, four, and five years in advance — running their company like a buyer was coming to...

 by scottsylvan | Feb 16, 2026 | podcast